GeoGaussian: Geometry-aware Gaussian Splatting for Scene Rendering: Experiments

 \subsection{Datasets and Metrics}

-\paragraph{Datasets.} Three public datasets, including Replica~\cite{straub2019replica}, TUM RGB-D~\cite{sturm2012benchmark}, and ICL-NUIM~\cite{handa2014benchmark}, are utilized in the evaluation process.
+\textbf{Datasets.} Three public datasets, including Replica~\cite{straub2019replica}, TUM RGB-D~\cite{sturm2012benchmark}, and ICL-NUIM~\cite{handa2014benchmark}, are utilized in the evaluation process.
 The Replica dataset comprises $8$ sequences featuring living room and office scenarios.
 Similarly, ICL-NUIM is also a synthetic dataset that offers environments comparable to those in Replica.
 We also select $4$ sequences from the TUM RGB-D dataset, which were captured in real-world settings unlike Replica and ICL-NUIM.
 These TUM RGB-D sequences consist of distortion-free images, making them suitable as references for evaluation.

-\paragraph{Metrics.} Following the popular evaluation protocol used in methods~\cite{kerbl3Dgaussians,straub2019replica}, standard photometric rendering quality metrics are employed in the experiment section to evaluate the quality of novel view rendering.
+\textbf{Metrics.} Following the popular evaluation protocol used in methods~\cite{kerbl3Dgaussians,straub2019replica}, standard photometric rendering quality metrics are employed in the experiment section to evaluate the quality of novel view rendering.
 These metrics include Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM), and Learned Perceptual Image Patch Similarity (LPIPS).
-The first metric, PSNR, evaluates on a color-wise basis, while SSIM measures the similarity between two images, considering changes in structural information, luminance, and contrast that can occur with various types of distortion.
-LPIPS, instead of comparing two images directly, compares features of two images extracted by a pre-trained neural network, such as VGG-Net~\cite{simonyan2014very}.
+Particularly, PSNR evaluates on a color-wise basis.
+SSIM measures the similarity between two images, which considers changes in structural information, luminance, and contrast that can occur with various types of distortion.
+LPIPS compares features of two images extracted by a pre-trained neural network such as VGG-Net~\cite{simonyan2014very} instead of comparing two images directly.